Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

   - Product Requirements Document (PRD) with MVP focus and lean startup approach
   - UX Design Document with prototype descriptions and user testing plans
   - Software Architecture Specification with functional specifications and technical design
-- Seamless integration with Claude Task Master
+- Seamless integration with Task Master
+- Powered by OpenRouter API for maximum flexibility across AI models

 ## Benefits of Using AI Expert Workflow MCP